 Human research investigating the potential health benefits of maca is limited.

-However, initial findings from animal studies suggest maca may affect health in the following ways:
+However, initial findings from test tube studies and animal studies in mice and rats suggest maca may benefit health by:

 Keep in mind that there’s currently no evidence that these potential benefits apply to humans, so research on humans would be needed to investigate them.